Computing Internships

 The application process will include the following steps:

-- Details of your current degree program including the Program Rules year that you are following, your major (if applicable) and specialisation (if applicable) and other details of your current degree program for the Eligibility and Room Available in Degree to undertake COMP3820/COMP4820/COMP8830 Assessment.
+• You will need to provide details of your current degree program including the Program Rules year that you are following, your major (if applicable) and specialisation (if applicable) and other details of your current degree program for the Eligibility and Room Available in Degree to undertake COMP3820/COMP4820/COMP8830 Assessment.

-- An Expression of Interest (EOI) (limit 350 words) for each organisation you wish to apply to (for organisations with multiple projects only submit one Expression of Interest but state clearly which project/s you wish to be considered for).
+• An Expression of Interest (EOI) (limit 350 words) for each organisation you wish to apply to (for organisations with multiple projects only submit one Expression of Interest but state clearly which project/s you wish to be considered for).

-There are some points you may wish to consider in the information you include in your Resume and EOI regarding your personal and private information.
+There are some points you may wish to consider in the information you include in your resume and EOI regarding your personal and private information.
 The following are items students should consider in their Resume or EOI to limit privacy risks, but also present a more professional Resume:

 Date of birth: date of birth is not required for Australian resumes.
 Your age should not be considered relevant to an employment decision.
 As a result, and to protect your personal information, you should remove your date of birth from your Resume.

-- applications from eligible students will be sent to your nominated host organisations for shortlisting
+• Expression of Interest and Projects Nomination from eligible students will be sent to your nominated host organisations for shortlisting

-- Host organisation interviews
+• Host organisation interviews

-- Offers will be made to students selected by the host organisations.
+• Offers will be made to students selected by the host organisations.

-- When selecting the Organisations and Projects, you must check
+• When selecting the Organisations and Projects, you must check:

-- the delivery mode
+• the delivery mode

-- student location requirements, and
+• student location requirements, and

-- project's special requirements/special conditions.
+• project's special requirements/special conditions.
 E.g. some internships require Australian citizenship or may require security clearance.

-- select only those projects that you meet all the requirements.
+• select only those projects that you meet all the requirements.

-- You will be asked to submit an Expression of Interest (EOI) for each organisation you wish to apply to.
+• You will be asked to submit an Expression of Interest (EOI) for each organisation you wish to apply to.
 For organisations with multiple projects, submit one EOI, but state clearly which project/s you wish to be considered for.

-- If you do not follow the document naming conventions outlined in the Computing Internships Application form, your applications will not be put forward to the Organisations.
+• If you do not follow the document naming conventions outlined in the Computing Internships Application form, your applications will not be put forward to the Organisations.

 Resources to help you apply

-For more useful resources and tools for your application and interview preparations, see ANU Careers Careers - ANU.
+For more useful resources and tools for your application and interview preparations, see ANU Careers

 There are also attachments/documents below, after FAQs